ErvinCs/ivy-game-engine/README.md

 # Setup
 Clone the repository using <code>git clone --recursive</code> to fetch all the required submodules.
 Run the <code>ProjectGenerator.bat</code> batch file to generate a Visual Studio 2017 project.
+Make sure to set <code>IvyApplication</code> as the startup project.

 Project files for Visual Studio 2017 are generated using <a href="https://github.com/premake/premake-core">Premake5</a>.
 If you wish to use a different IDE make sure to check these files and update them accordingly. <br/>(Note: The AngelScript module has a number of readily available project files at <code>IvyEngine\vendor\angelscript\projects</code>).